← Back

 Sparse models decouple total capacity from active compute.
 DeepSeek-V3 has 671 billion parameters with 37 billion active per token.
 DeepSeek's technical report frames this as training capacity diverging from inference cost.

 Across recent releases, total capacity keeps growing while active compute stays much smaller.
-Dense scaling is slowing, and sparse models are leading many releases.
+Dense models are still getting bigger, but many new releases are using sparse designs instead.

 MoE routing basics